Group Therapy

 Rockaway Map Mural - Martin De Porres High School, Rockaways, Queens

-The images below are from a collaborative mural project between students and staff from Martin De Porres High School in Queens, New York and Counseling in Schools.
-The mural was created over the course of the 2013 - 2014 school year; it is a map of the Rockaways.
-From Breezy Point to Far Rockaway, the mural shows the entire stretch of peninsula that separates Jamaica Bay from the Atlantic Ocean.
+The images below showcase a collaborative mural project created by students and staff from Martin De Porres High School in Queens, New York, in partnership with Counseling in Schools.
+Completed during the 2013-2014 school year, the mural serves as a map of the Rockaways, spanning from Breezy Point to Far Rockaway.
+It illustrates the entire peninsula that separates Jamaica Bay from the Atlantic Ocean.

 Female Role Model Mural - Martin De Porres High School, Rockaways, Queens

-The images below are from a mural project designed by a student at Martin De Porres High School in Queens, New York.
-It was completed in collaboration with Counseling in Schools through Project Hope NYC.
-The mural was created over the course of the 2013 - 2014 school year; it depicts a young female student who is passionate and determined.
+The images below showcase a mural created by a student at Martin De Porres High School in Queens, New York, as part of a collaboration with Counseling in Schools through Project Hope NYC.
+Completed during the 2013-2014 school year, the mural features a young, passionate, and determined female student.